mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 COMMIT;
 ```

-But this query will hang until you cancel it, or until you commit/rollback T1:
+With `READ COMMITTED` T2 blocks until you cancel it, or until you commit/rollback T1:

 ```sql
 -- T2